fredricocalamari/internet-monitor/README.md

 # Freedesktop Internet Monitor

-The Freedesktop Internet Monitor is an efficient systemd service, meticulously crafted in C, designed to monitor internet connectivity.
-By pinging google.com at 5-second intervals, it promptly alerts users of any connectivity issues with a dbus notification, seamlessly integrating with both GNOME and KDE desktop environments.
-Originally conceived in Python by ChatGPT 3.5, this tool has been refined and rewritten in C to enhance performance and minimize resource consumption, boasting an impressively low memory footprint of under 1.3M.
-Tailored for responsiveness and sensitivity to connectivity changes, users can optionally customize the ping interval by modifying the sleep timer in internet-monitor.c to suit their preferences.
+The Freedesktop Internet Monitor is a simple and efficient systemd service written in C, designed to monitor internet connectivity.
+It pings google.com at 5-second intervals, and after 3 failed attempts it alerts users of any connectivity issues with a desktop notification.
+Originally conceived in Python by ChatGPT 3.5 this tool has been refined and rewritten in C by ChatGPT 4 to minimize resource consumption.
+It uses under 1.4MB of memory running on my computer.
+This was written to be responsive, so if it is not to your liking you can modify the sleep timer in internet-monitor.c before compiling.
 ## Features

 - **Efficient Connectivity Monitoring:** Checks internet access by pinging google.com every 5 seconds.
 - **User-Friendly Notifications:** Generates desktop notifications within GNOME or KDE environments upon detecting connectivity issues.
-- **Customizable Frequency:** Allows easy adjustment of the ping interval to accommodate user needs.
-- **Optimized Performance:** Rewritten in C to ensure minimal resource usage, ideal for systems where efficiency is paramount.
+- **Optimized Performance:** Program is very small to ensure minimal resource usage, ideal for systems where efficiency is paramount.
-- **Broad Compatibility:** Tested and confirmed operational on Arch Linux with GNOME 45, with potential for wide Linux distribution support.
+- **Broad Compatibility:** Tested and confirmed operational on Arch Linux with GNOME 45, very simple C code = wide Linux support.

 ## Getting Started